gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 \end{array}$$

 This shows that the sums of squares decomposition applies in these more complicated models as it did in the One-Way ANOVA.
+\index{sums of squares}
 It also shows that if the interaction is removed from the model, that variability is lumped in with the other unexplained variability that goes in the $\text{SS}_{\text{E}}$ in any model.